khalidMesbah/Storefront-Backend/README.md

 - list the most common products/orders and limit the number of responses.
 ---
 > ## Functionalities - Features
-- users
+- `users`
   - add a user
   - get all the users
   - get a specific user with uuid
   - update a user
+    - Add a users 5 most recent purchases to the data being sent back from the user show endpoint (/users/uuid)
   - authenticate a user
   - delete a user
-- products
+- `products`
   - add a product
   - get all the products
   - get a specific product with uuid
   - get all products by category
   - update a product
   - delete a product
-- orders
+- `orders`
   - add an order
   - get all of the orders
   - get a specific order